rtc-io/rtc-signaller/README.md

 when using bind.
 The parser will pull apart a message into parts (splitting on the pipe character), parsing those parts where appropriate and then triggering the relevant event.

+### inbound()

+The inbound function creates a pull-stream sink that will accept the outbound messages from the signaller and route them to the server.

+### outbound()

+The outbound function creates a pull-stream source that will be fed into the signaller input.
+The source will be populated as messages are received from the websocket and closed if the websocket connection is closed.